GEMeX-RMCoT: An Enhanced Med-VQA Dataset for Region-Aware Multimodal Chain-of-Thought Reasoning: Experiments

 \subsection{Robustness to Input Variations}

-We conduct two common perturbations to generate input variations: (1) we modify closed-ended questions while preserving their semantic integrity—for example, e.g., changing ``Is the heart size abnormal in this CXR?'' by randomly replacing the interrogative word ``is'' with ``isn't'', or replacing ``abnormal'' with ``normal'', and adjusting the corresponding answer accordingly.
+We conduct two common perturbations to generate input variations: (1) we modify closed-ended questions while preserving their semantic integrity—for example, changing ``Is the heart size abnormal in this CXR?'' by randomly replacing the interrogative word ``is'' with ``isn't'', or replacing ``abnormal'' with ``normal'', and adjusting the corresponding answer accordingly.
 During the test phase, each question has a 50\% chance of being modified by one of the two modes mentioned above.
 If a question does not meet the criteria for either mode, no modification will be applied; (2) we randomly change the order of the options in single-choice questions.
 For each type of perturbation, we conduct three rounds of test and show models' performance in Table~\ref{tab:robustness}.
-To more clearly compare the effectiveness of ThinkVG, we compare the performance of the models only after SFT.
-The results show that after fine-tuning the model with ThinkVG, its robustness against interference is significantly improved (i.e., lower standard deviation), highlighting another advantage.
+To more clearly compare the effectiveness of RMCoT, we compare the performance of the models only after SFT.
+The results show that after fine-tuning the model with RMCoT, its robustness against interference is significantly improved (i.e., lower standard deviation), highlighting another advantage, especially in the context of potential challenges encountered in practical deployment.